 Mal has strong affiliations with the Urban Development Institute of NSW where he is a member of the Diversity and Inclusion Committee, and previously the Infrastructure Committee.
 In 2019 he was a Judge of the UDIA NSW Awards of Excellence in the categories of Masterplanned Communities, Greenfield and Affordable Housing.

-Mal’s extensive background has incorporated an early career as a ‘trailblazer’ for new programs – including water quality and aquatic ecology monitoring, landfill management/rehabilitation, and recycling.
+Mal’s extensive background has incorporated an early career as a ‘trailblazer’ for new programs and initiatives – including water quality and aquatic ecology monitoring, landfill management/rehabilitation, and recycling.
 Through his career he has been a prolific author of technical papers, as well as being a guest lecturer at various colleges.
+Over his career, he has shared in the spoils of numerous Awards of Excellence across different associations and institutes.